Being Nutritious

 Laura Yautz

-With flavors borrowed from the Eastern Mediterranean salad, tabbouleh, these stuffed sweet potatoes are perfect for guests, or a simple weeknight meal.
+With flavors borrowed from falafel and tabbouleh, these stuffed sweet potatoes have something for everyone.
 They are easy to make ahead and assemble when you're ready.
-And they're excellently packable lunches for work!
-They are awesome warm or cold, so no matter how you eat them, they're sure to be a hit!
+They're delicious warm or cold, so no matter how you eat them, they're sure to be a hit!

 5 from 1 vote